 CENTER TUBE: Component of an element or cartridge which supports the media at the center or at the smallest diameter.

 CHANNEL: To cut grooves or lines in or through the solids deposited on the media, or through the media itself.
 Also, may be described as a breakthrough in the media which would result in a bypass.

 CLEANER BLADES: Stationary blades located between stacked discs of a metallic self-cleaning filter cartridge to comb out dirt particles as the cartridge is rotated.

-CLOUD POINT: Temperature of a petroleum oil which paraffin, wax or other solid substances begin to crystallize out or separate from solution when the oil is chilled under definite prescribed conditions.
+CLOUD POINT: Temperature of petroleum oil in which paraffin, wax or other solid substances begin to crystallize out or separate from solution when the oil is chilled under definite prescribed conditions.

 COAGULANT: That which produces agglomeration of suspended solids.

-COALESCER: A mechanical device which united discrete droplets of one phase prior to being separated from a second phase.
+COALESCER: A mechanical device that united discrete droplets of one phase before being separated from a second phase.
 Can be accomplished only when both phases are immiscible.
 Requires a tight media which is preferentially wettable and, by its nature of being tight, the media is also a good filtering material.
 Good coalescing permits gravity separation of the discontinuous phase.
 Coalescing may be accomplished by only a coalescer cartridge when the specific gravities of the two phases are widely separated.
-As the gravities difference become less, the two stage principle is generally required where finely coalesced discontinuous droplets are repelled by the second stage separator cartridge.
+As the gravities difference becomes less, the two-stage principle is generally required where finely coalesced discontinuous droplets are repelled by the second-stage separator cartridge.

-COALESCING: The action of uniting of small droplets of one liquid preparatory to its being separated from another liquid.
+COALESCING: The action of uniting small droplets of one liquid preparatory to its being separated from another liquid.

 COLLAPSE PRESSURE: The pressure impressed across a filter element (cartridge).
-Sufficient to cause collapse of the element.
+Sufficient to cause the collapse of the element.

-COMBINATION: A filter medium composed of two or more types, grade or arrangements of filter media to provide proportion which are not available in a single filter medium.
+COMBINATION: A filter medium composed of two or more types, grades or arrangements of filter media to provide proportions that are not available in a single filter medium.

 CONTAMINANT: Anything in the fluid that should not be there.